MrFanCode/mrfancode.github.io/content/posts/docker101.md

 - this will list the images that installed on your computer

-## Now your can run the image as an container:
+## Now you can run the image as a container:

 `docker run -it --name example --host example ubuntu:latest`